Here is why you should take up sporting clays.

 How sporting clays makes you safer

 Whenever you're dealing with firearms, safety is your number one and biggest priority.
-Sporting clays is a great way to teach new shooters many of the basics they need to know before they go hunting.
+Sporting clays is a great way to teach new shooters many of the things they need to know before they go hunting.
+From eye protection to ear protection, clay pigeon shooting is a great opportunity for instilling the basics.
+It also gives them a chance to make new friends in their hobby when introduced to a gun club.

 Other clay shooting sports like trap shooting can't replicate conditions like the bird flying behind a tree or close to the ground.
 Sporting clays helps sharpen your senses for target awareness.